dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 ## Exploring state changes

 This is a good opportunity to explore how state changes and rendering work in Blazor, and how `EventCallback` solves some common problems.
-The detail of what are happening now became more complicated now that `OrderState` involved.
+The details of what is happening become more complicated now that `OrderState` is involved.

 `EventCallback` tells Blazor to dispatch the event notification (and rendering) to the component that defined the event handler.
 If the event handler is not defined by a component (`OrderState`) then it will substitute the component that *hooked up* the event handler (`Index`).